fluid-project/infusion/README.txt

 ===================

 This release:
-    * New Demo Portal and improved component demos
+    * New Demo Portal with improved component demos
     * Sneak Peak for Mobile FSS iPhone theme
     * Improved and simplified Image Reorderer examples and documentation
     * Uploader support for Firefox 3.5 and improved experience for Internet Explorer